bcarlin/bcarlin.net/_posts/2011-12-15-Aptana-eclipse-and-xulrunner.rst

 -Dorg.eclipse.swt.browser.XULRunnerPath=/usr/lib/xulrunner-1.9.2
 {% endhighlight %}

 at the end of the ``AptanaStudio3.ini`` file in the Aptana Studio folder.
+For the package in the Arch Linux repositories, this file is ``/usr/share/aptana/AptanaStudio3.ini``.